Fixed Income Securities

 Derivatives allow market participants to trade interest rate and credit risk directly with the use of contracts like interest rate and credit default swaps.
 These, enlarge the options available to investors and corporations in relation to their risk-taking and risk-management activities.

-A good understanding of fixed income instruments, their derivatives and markets is very important to financial professionals and very useful to a wider audience of investors and households.
+A good understanding of fixed income instruments, their derivatives, and markets is very important to financial professionals and very useful to a wider audience of investors and households.
 In addition, due to the magnitude of the market and the complexity of the instruments there exist many career opportunities in this sector of the financial industry.

 The following list gives an overview of the key topics to be covered in the course:

-- An overview of debt securities markets and bond auctions
+- An overview of debt securities markets

 - Bond pricing and arbitrage